beginning of content

 When should I start taking folic acid supplements?

-Folic acid supplements are available in Australia over the counter from pharmacies and supermarkets, and through your doctor at varying doses.
+Folic acid supplements are available in Australia over the counter without a prescription at most pharmacies and supermarkets, and through your doctor in different doses.

 How much folic acid do I need?